Mbaez97/personal-automatization/README.md

 If the command prints the usual `nvidia-smi` table, the GPU is available to Ollama.
 If you see an error, double-check that your NVIDIA driver and the Container Toolkit are correctly installed.

+If Docker still fails to start the container with GPU support (e.g., `could not select device driver "nvidia"`), revisit the [NVIDIA Container Toolkit installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to ensure every step on your platform has been completed.

 ## Volumes

 The following volumes are configured for data persistence: